FAQs

 -

 We recognise that Site 1 (near Escrick) is located some distance from other sites and the grid connection at Monk Fryston.
-Our initial site selection – and reasons behind the development of sites – has come down to grid connection availability and suitable land, both from an environmental/technical perspective and willing landowners.
-It is important to highlight that there is not the available capacity to connect Site 1 to substations or transmission infrastructure which lie closer to the site than Monk Fryston.
+Our initial site selection – and reasons behind the development of sites – has come down to grid connection availability and suitable land, both from an environmental & technical perspective and willing landowners.

-The site selection chapter of the PEIR includes more details of this exercise and consideration of alternatives, including those nearer to the grid connection at Monk Fryston.
+Chapter 3 of the Environmental Statement (ES) includes more details regarding the site selection process and consideration of alternatives, including those nearer to the grid connection at Monk Fryston.

 -